Geometry: Compass and straightedge constructions

 Classical geometers paid special attention to constructing geometric objects that had been described in some other way.
 Classically, the only instruments used in most geometric constructions are the compass and straightedge.
 Also, every construction had to be complete in a finite number of steps.
 However, some problems turned out to be difficult or impossible to solve by these means alone, and ingenious constructions using neusis, parabolas and other curves, or mechanical devices, were found.

+Rotation and orientation

+The geometrical concepts of rotation and orientation define part of the placement of objects embedded in the plane or in space.

 Dimension

-Where the traditional geometry allowed dimensions 1 (a line), 2 (a plane) and 3 (our ambient world conceived of as three-dimensional space), mathematicians and physicists have used higher dimensions for nearly two centuries.
+Traditional geometry allowed dimensions 1 (a line or curve), 2 (a plane or surface), and 3 (our ambient world conceived of as three-dimensional space).
+Furthermore, mathematicians and physicists have used higher dimensions for nearly two centuries.
 One example of a mathematical use for higher dimensions is the configuration space of a physical system, which has a dimension equal to the system's degrees of freedom.
 For instance, the configuration of a screw can be described by five coordinates.

 In general topology, the concept of dimension has been extended from natural numbers, to infinite dimension (Hilbert spaces, for example) and positive real numbers (in fractal geometry).
 In algebraic geometry, the dimension of an algebraic variety has received a number of apparently different definitions, which are all equivalent in the most common cases.